TheCakeIsNaOH/choco-remixer/README.md

 - `choco` installed and on your path
 - Chocolatey `.nupgk` files that do not include all files in the package (i.e. not internal).
 - A nuget repository.
+	- Drop path's are available with proget only
+	- RepoMove and RepoSearch are Nexus only

 ## Setup

 - Copy `personal-packages-template.xml` to `personal-packages.xml` and open it.

+### fixme
 - Set `searchDir` to the directory your `.nupkg` files to internalize are.
 - Set `workDir` to the directory where you want the `.nupkg`s to be internalized in.
 - If wanted, change `useDropPath` and/or `pushPkgs` to `yes` and change the `pushURL`/`dropPath` accordingly.
 These auto copy or push the internalized packages to your repository.